Understanding Iodine Deficiency

 Where Can I Learn More About Iodine Deficiency?

-Iodine deficiency can affect other bodily functions by reducing the effectiveness of thyroid function.
+Iodine deficiency can affect other bodily functions by reducing the production of thyroid hormone.
 At LifeMD, a licensed healthcare provider can help you learn more about iodine deficiency and other women’s health concerns.

 The LifeMD Women’s Health Program offers quality testing and lab options for thyroid treatment and other women’s health concerns.
-A LifeMD-affiliated healthcare provider can prescribe treatments for hypothyroidism and hyperthyroidism for those who qualify.
+A LifeMD-affiliated healthcare provider can prescribe treatments for hypothyroidism for those who qualify.

 LifeMD offers treatment for anyone needing support for thyroid complications.
 With LifeMD+, you can get quality testing and lab options for thyroid treatment and other health concerns related to iodine deficiency.
 A LifeMD-affiliated healthcare provider can also prescribe hypothyroidism and hyperthyroidism treatments for those who qualify.